Azure/azure-sdk-for-net/sdk/servicebus/Microsoft.Azure.ServiceBus/README.md

     *Running the above template will provision a standard Service Bus namespace along with the required entities to successfully run the unit tests.*

-1. Add an Environment Variable named `AZ_SERVICE_BUS_CONNECTION` and set the value as the connection string of the newly created namespace. **Please note that if you are using Visual Studio, you must restart Visual Studio in order to use new Environment Variables.**
+1. Add an Environment Variable named `SERVICE_BUS_CONNECTION_STRING` and set the value as the connection string of the newly created namespace. **Please note that if you are using Visual Studio, you must restart Visual Studio in order to use new Environment Variables.**

 Once you have completed the above, you can run `dotnet test` from the `/sdk/servicebus/Microsoft.Azure.ServiceBus/tests` directory.

+## Development history

+For additional insight and context, the development, release, and issue history for the Azure Service Bus client library will continue to be available in read-only form, located in the stand-alone [Azure Service Bus .NET repository](https://github.com/Azure/azure-service-bus-dotnet).

 ## Versioning information

-The Azure Service Bus client library uses [the semantic versioning scheme.](http://semver.org/)
+The Azure Service Bus client library uses [the semantic versioning scheme](http://semver.org/).

 ## Target frameworks